firatdem/FBoards/README.md

 2. Create a new branch for your feature or bugfix.
 3. Commit your changes and push the branch.
 4. Open a Pull Request with a description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the contributors and community for their support.